NeCTAR-RC/nectar-training/package07/sections/guiViaSSH.markdown

 ### Step 1.
 Check that your Instance allows X11 Forwarding

 We have to enable *X11 forwarding*.
 It may already be enabled, but make sure it is.
-Go to your ssh shell and type:
+Go to your ssh terminal and type:

 ```sudo nano /etc/ssh/sshd_config```